TheCarsonWest/nerd-emoji/apush/ids/u3/result/Report on Manufactures.md

 ## Impact?
 Why Significant?:

-* **Laid the groundwork for the American System:**  Though not fully implemented at the time, the ideas within the report heavily influenced later economic policies, particularly Henry Clay's "American System" in the early 19th century.
+* **Laid the groundwork for [[The American System]]:**  Though not fully implemented at the time, the ideas within the report heavily influenced later economic policies, particularly Henry Clay's "American System" in the early 19th century.
-* **Sparked debate about the role of government in the economy:** The Report on Manufactures ignited a fierce debate between Federalists (like Hamilton), who favored a strong, interventionist government in economic affairs, and Democratic-Republicans (like Thomas Jefferson), who preferred a more laissez-faire approach.
+* **Sparked debate about the role of government in the economy:** The Report on Manufactures ignited a fierce debate between Federalists (like Hamilton), who favored a strong, interventionist government in economic affairs, and Democratic-Republicans (like [[Thomas Jefferson]]), who preferred a more laissez-faire approach.
 * **Contributed to the rise of industrialization:** While not immediately transformative, the report's ideas laid the foundation for the eventual growth of American manufacturing and contributed to the nation's shift from an agrarian to an industrial economy.
 * **Long-term impact:** The debate over tariffs, government support for industry, and infrastructure development continues to resonate in American political and economic discourse today.